-Located near mile marker 23 on what is now the Great Allegheny Passage hiking/biking trail in Somerset County, Pennsylvania lies the structural marvel which is the Big Savage Tunnel.
+The Big Savage Tunnel is one of the structural marvels of Pennsylvania, located near mile marker 23 along what is now the Great Allegheny Passage hiking/biking trail in Somerset County.

 History of the Big Savage Tunnel

-In the early 1900s coal and steel were king, and seeking to connect Cumberland, Maryland (and ultimately Baltimore, MD) to Connellsville, PA (and ultimately Pittsburgh, PA and Lake Erie) the Western Maryland Railway sought a piece of that lucrative pie.
+In the early 1900s coal and steel were king in this region, and the Western Maryland Railway sought to connect Maryland to Pennsylvania and grab a slice of that lucrative pie.

 In April of 1910 the 87 mile long “Connellsville Extension” construction project was begun, and 4 tunnels would be needed to make the rail line connection possible.
 The longest of these 4 tunnels would be the Big Savage Tunnel (the other 3 tunnels were the Borden, Brush, and Pinkerton tunnels).